Sen. Rand Paul’s neighbor pleads not guilty in attack

 He said that he’s still investigating the cause of the attack.

 “It has nothing to do with politics,” Baker said.
-“It has zero to do with Democrat or Republican, liberal or conservative, anything along those lines.
-It has to do with a disagreement between two neighbors.”
+“It’s a property dispute between two neighbors.”

 A staffer with Paul’s office disputed media reports that the two men had a “longstanding dispute.”